LloydLab/Data-Stroage-and-Managment/templates/project_overview.md

 - External HDD ID: [Insert ID]

 ## Notes
-[Any important notes about this experiment]
+[Any important notes about this project]

 ## Publications
 [List any papers from this project]